Cancel anytime

 Goal

-The ETF aims to deliver twice the inverse (opposite) of the daily performance of the Japanese Yen relative to the U.S. dollar.
+To seek daily investment results, before fees and expenses, that correspond to twice (2x) the inverse (opposite) of the daily performance of the Japanese Yen versus the U.S. dollar.

 Investment Approach and Strategy

-Strategy: The ETF uses financial instruments, such as swap agreements, futures contracts, and options, to achieve its leveraged inverse objective.
+Strategy: The ETF uses financial instruments such as swap agreements, futures contracts, and forward contracts to achieve its leveraged inverse exposure to the Yen.

-Composition The ETF primarily holds derivatives contracts that provide short exposure to the Japanese Yen.
+Composition The ETF primarily holds derivatives that provide exposure to the Yen/USD exchange rate.
+It does not directly hold Yen currency.

 Market Position